 - Investigating the accident as quickly as possible to locate and preserve critical evidence and witness statements.

 - Evaluating that evidence to determine who might have a legal liability to the injured cyclist, and which of those parties has the financial resources to pay.

 - Filing a claim against insurers or another party to ensure you receive compensation for your injuries.

 - Negotiating with insurance companies and defense lawyers to obtain a fair and reasonable settlement of the cyclist’s claims.

 - Taking the cyclist’s case to Sarasota-area courts if negotiation alone does not yield an appropriate payment for the harm the cyclist suffered.

 If you suffered harm as the result of a cycling accident caused by another party’s negligence, contacting an attorney can greatly increase your odds of receiving due compensation for your injuries.

 Call Our Sarasota Bike Accident Lawyers Today

 If you or a loved one suffered injuries in a Sarasota bicycle accident, then you may have the right to receive substantial compensation.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page.
+With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page.
 Contact our skilled and knowledgeable Sarasota bicycle accident lawyers today for a free case evaluation.